pocketgems/dynamodb/docs/dynamodb.md

 * Models mutated are written to DB using one single transactWrite operation on commit.
 * TransactWrite request is constructed using the following rules:
-    * For each readonly items:
+    * For each readonly rows:
         * Append ConditionExpressions generated using AOL
-    * For each read-write items:
+    * For each read-write rows:
         * Append UpdateExpression generated using AOL.
         * Append ConditionExpressions generated using AOL
 * Transaction commits when the transaction context / scope is exited.